-Also called spousal support, this allows the spouse who is the lower earner or who was unemployed during the marriage to maintain their lifestyle until they can earn a steady income.
-The amount, frequency, and duration of spousal support depending on various factors such as the length of the marriage, the physical and emotional health of each spouse, and the ability of the spouse to pay the required amount.
+Also called spousal support, alimony allows the spouse who is the lower earner or who was unemployed during the marriage to maintain their lifestyle until they can earn a steady income.
+The amount, frequency, and duration of spousal support depend on various factors such as the length of the marriage, the physical and emotional health of each spouse, and the ability of the spouse to pay the required amount.
 A judge will take all of these factors into consideration, as well as a few others when deciding on the alimony payments.
 To result in a favorable outcome, the guidance of an experienced divorce alimony lawyer makes a significant impact.
 Luckily, the best divorce alimony lawyer for reaching a satisfactory agreement is located here in Charleston, WV.

-This is technically also part of many divorce proceedings, but it is a big enough legal issue that it deserves to be treated separately.
+Child custody is technically part of many divorce proceedings but is a big enough legal issue that it deserves to be considered separately.
 This can be an emotional issue for both the parents and the children involved, but the courts will always make the best interests of the children their top priority.
 That means the courts will usually try to appoint joint custody since it is usually good for the child to have a strong relationship with both of their parents.
 The exception is if a parent is abusive or derelict in their parenting duties.
 If you have reason to believe that your child should be in your custody and want to do everything in your power to secure child custody, you need Scott Elswick, the best lawyer for filing a divorce.

 In some cases, a parent will get sole custody of their child, in which case the courts will have to work out a visitation schedule for the non-custodial parent.
 Child support is also an important issue in child custody cases because parents are legally obligated to support their children.
 The amount of support that a non-custodial parent must provide for their child depends on a variety of factors but each state has a child support worksheet to help simplify the decision.
 Factors that are taken into account include the income of the parents, the education needs of the child, health insurance for the child, and more.

 The penalty for not paying child support payments can be severe, but parents that have trouble paying can try to modify the child support arrangement.
-In fact, modification of existing child custody and child support arrangements are a big part of family law since the circumstances of the divorced couple and their children are always changing.
+Modification of existing child custody and child support arrangements is a big part of family law since the circumstances of the divorced couple and their children are always changing.
 If an arrangement needs to be modified, then the party requesting the modification should contact an attorney before taking their case to the courts.
 As you can see, there are a lot of details in divorce that come with potential consequences.
 For explaining every single one of these details and each step in the process, we are here to guide and support you.
 If you are facing a divorce, there is no question that our many years of experience navigating divorce courts in Charleston, WV, will highly benefit you.